CAIIB ABM Term Loans Maturity Part 1 | Module C Ch 20

 Factoring, also known as accounts receivable financing, helps businesses maintain cash flow by selling outstanding invoices to a third party (factor).

-Imagine a company, ABC Ltd., sells products worth ₹10 lakh to multiple clients on credit.
+Imagine a company, ABC Ltd., sells products worth β‚Ή10 lakh to multiple clients on credit.
 Instead of waiting for payments after 3 months, they approach a factoring company to get instant liquidity.
+This frees up working capital and allows the business to reinvest in operations, pay suppliers, or expand without taking on additional debt.

 Types of Factoring: